miraliumre/gsm/README.md

 its limitations and well-documented security vulnerabilities, being replaced by newer standards such as UMTS (3G), LTE (4G) and, more recently, 5G.
-Remarkably, despite its obsolescense, even the most current smartphones remain compatible with GSM, allowing them to connect to such networks without a hitch!
+Remarkably, despite its obsolescense, even the most current smartphones remain compatible with GSM!

-The setup outlined in this guide supports voice calls and SMS between the network's subscribers and is capable of providing emergency alerts over [CB (Cell Broadcast)].
+The setup outlined in this guide supports voice calls and SMS between the GSM network's subscribers and is capable of providing emergency alerts over [CB (Cell Broadcast)].
 It also provides internet access, although the slow speeds of 2G technologies (GPRS and EDGE) render it impractical for using modern websites and apps, as even loading a simple page can take long minutes.

-It would be theoretically possible to enable calls to and from other carriers by using the [OsmoSIPConnector], PBX software, and a compatible SIP service provider.
+It should be possible to enable calls to and from other carriers by using the [OsmoSIPConnector], PBX software, and a compatible SIP service provider.
 However, that is beyond the scope of this guide, as its focus is on creating a minimalist, self-contained network.

-The practical purpose for setting up a GSM network is up to you.
-It could serve as an entertaining project or an educational tool and a means to explore the evolution of mobile communication protocols, including their security implications.
+As for what is the practical purpose for setting up a GSM network, that is up to you.
+It could be just an entertaining project, or it could serve as an educational tool and a means to explore the evolution of mobile communication protocols, including their security implications.
 These DIY GSM networks are sometimes showcased at hacker events around the world as fun demonstrations, despite the questionable legality (see